How To Make The Perfect Cheese Board

 If you’re putting together a French cheese plate (romantically called un Plateau de Fromages in French) your perfect selection of cheeses is a soft Brie, a hard Comté or a Gruyère, a Chèvre for a goat’s milk cheese option, and a Roquefort.

 Go for variety with flavour, colour, and shape for a really impressive cheese board display.
 Great accompaniments for the perfect cheese board selection are fresh and dried fruits, nuts, crackers, and either a dip, tapenade, or pâté.
 Of course, you can’t have a cheese board without a perfectly paired bottle of wine!
 Choose a selection of white and red wines to suit.

 If you choose a soft, mild cheese like a triple-cream brie or camembert, the perfect accompaniments are sundried tomatoes, olives, and figs for a rich burst of flavour.

 If you’re offering a blue cheese, a hard Parmigiano-Reggiano, or other salty cheese on your platter, pair it with something sweet like caramel popcorn or peanut brittle.
 For fresh fruit, grapes and strawberries are perfect additions for flavour, colour, and creative flair when arranging your cheese board.

 Rustic artisan crackers look and taste fantastic.
 Offer a varied selection of plain crackers to pair with mild cheeses, and a nuttier, texture-rich, grain-based cracker for aged cheeses.
+The Avec du Fromage Artisan Crackers found in our Nibbles range of gluten free hampers are perfect and make it easy to create a gluten free gourmet cheese board.
 Crisp Grissini breadsticks or even a fresh French breadstick is another great addition for a French cheese platter.

 2 cups basil leaves